docker/docs/compose/install.md

     **Run as administrator**.
 When asked if you want to allow this app to make changes to your device, click **Yes**.

-2. In PowerShell, since Github now requires TLS1.2, run the following:
+2. In PowerShell, since GitHub now requires TLS1.2, run the following:

     ```powershell
     [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12